rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 Let's start with a small example.
 The following demo code was written in Ruby, but don't worry: Ruby code is so beginner-friendly that once you have some OOP background, it's easy to grasp.

-The example story is, we have some books and want to pass the author name as a parameter, and get the book title, author name, and year published as a summary.
+In this example, we have some books and want to pass the author name as a parameter, and get the book title, author name, and year published as a summary.
 ```ruby
 class Book
   attr_reader :title, :year_published